Get,

 Zinc Supplements

-In most cases, a zinc deficiency is not an emergency, but it can create fertility and pregnancy-related challenges.
-Zinc deficiency in men can be a cause of impotence in men, while zinc deficiency in pregnant women may affect the development of the baby.
+In most cases, a zinc deficiency is not an emergency, but it can affect the health in several ways.
+Zinc deficiency in men can be a cause of impotence, while zinc deficiency in pregnant women may affect the development of the baby.
 Zinc is an important supplement for people fighting chronic illnesses and acute infections.
-Zinc plays a critical role in managing diarrhoea, especially in children.
-Talk to your doctor about zinc supplements along with Oral rehydration solutions and other medications to reduce the severity of the illness.
+Zinc plays a critical role in managing diarrhoea, especially in children, along with oral rehydration solutions and other medications to reduce the severity of the illness.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.